Teen addiction and mental health are almost one and the same, as the presence of one might indicate the presence of the other.

 Ask your teen in a straightforward manner if they use drugs or alcohol when you suspect an issue.
 By getting your child into alcohol or substance abuse treatment early, you can prevent them from developing addiction and mental health issues as they grow into young adults.

 If you suspect that your child is abusing drugs or alcohol, many substance abuse treatment options are available to help.
 Treatment centers can help your child from detox to long-term drug and alcohol recovery.
+Sandstone Care provides detox programs for people above the age of 18 in Colorado Springs, Colorado, and Fairfax County, Virginia.

 Teenagers are vulnerable to addiction when they misuse or abuse alcohol, tobacco, marijuana, prescription drugs, and other substances.
 Sandstone Care is here to support teens and young adults with substance use disorders.
 Call (888) 850-1890.